KsMariia/EpiSignal/README.md

 plot.episignal_em(output_EpiSignal)
 ```

-An episignal_em object is produced by the EpiSignalEM() function is a list that contains the log-likelihood value on the last iteration, the total number of iterations algorithm required to converge, a vector of probabilities of belonging to signal for each gene, the final estimations of the model parameters, the filtered input dataset, the 'off' genes and the normalised signal.
+An episignal_em object is produced by the EpiSignalEM() function is a list that contains the log-likelihood value on the last iteration, the total number of iterations algorithm required to converge under a specified threshold, a vector of probabilities of belonging to signal for each gene, the final estimations of the model parameters, the filtered input dataset, the 'off' genes and the normalised signal.

-summary.episignal_em() provides the summary of the run, displaying the number of genes assigned to signal and noise, estimated parameters of signal and noise distributions, characteristics of the log-likelihood and input data characteristics such as KL-divergence and normality checks (Shapiro-Wilk).
+summary.episignal_em() provides a more detailed summary of the run, displaying the number of genes assigned to signal and noise, estimated parameters of signal and noise distributions, characteristics of the log-likelihood and input data characteristics such as KL-divergence and normality checks (Shapiro-Wilk).

 plot.episignal_em() creates sets of plots to illustrate the input data structure, the algorithm convergense, the quality of the approximation and the classification into 'on'/'off' states.
 This includes multiple convergence plots of mean noise/signal parameters as well as the log-likelihood across the iterations.
 The quality of the approximation is assessed by the comparison of the empirical and fitted distributions for each sample.
-The normalised signal is represented by the densities, QQ-plots and comparisons of the estimated and actual means and standard deviations.
+The normalised signal is represented by the densities, QQ-plots and plots comparing the estimated and actual means and standard deviations.

 # Sample dataset